 The Northern California Time of Remembrance committee (Florin, Lodi, Placer County, and Sacramento JACL chapters) announces exciting and inspiring events that commemorate the signing of Executive Order 9066, which suspended due process and resulted in the unjust incarceration of 120,000 Americans of Japanese ancestry into America’s concentration centers during World War II.

-Museum admission and free parking for Museum visitors in surface street lot at the corner of 10th and O Streets.
-Proceeds will benefit all the “Time of Remembrance” activities including the discovery program, providing students with tours of the Museum’s exhibit “Uprooted!
-Japanese Americans During WWII” led by a formerly incarcerated docent and volunteers.
+Tickets are $20.00 per adult and $15.00 for college students, 18-25 and free for students 17 and under, including complimentary refreshments and admission to view all current Museum exhibits.
+Proceeds will benefit all the “Time of Remembrance” activities including the California Museum’s “Time of Remembrance” Field Trip Tour program, providing students with tours of the exhibit “Uprooted!
+Japanese Americans During WWII” led by formerly-incarcerated docents and volunteers.

-For more information, contact Nancy Whiteside at (916) 508-6587 or email@example.com or visit: www.nctor.org or call (916) 427-2841.
+For more information contact Nancy Whiteside at (916) 508-6587 or email@example.com or visit: www.nctor.org or 916-427-2841.

 Discovery Program: The Japanese American Experience – January 23 – March 17, 2017.
 The California Museum, 10th and O Streets, Sacramento, CA